andresperezlopez/andresperezlopez.github.io/publications.md

 permalink: /publications/
 ---

-## In Proceedings
+## Proceedings

 ---

 Perez-Lopez, A.
 [3Dj: a SuperCollider Framework for Real-Time Sound Spatialization](http://doi.org/10.5281/zenodo.1188323).
-On Proceedings of the 21st International Conference on Auditory Display, pp. 166-173.
+In Proceedings of the 21st International Conference on Auditory Display, pp. 166-173.
 Graz, Austria.
 2015